Beam-wi/tritonserver/docs/build.md

 ## Building Triton without Docker

-To build Triton without using Docker follow the [build.py steps described above](#building-triton-with-docker) except that you must also specify --no-container-build flag to build.py.
+To build Triton without using Docker follow the [build.py steps described above](#building-triton-with-docker) except do not specify --container-version.

 When building without Docker you must install the necessary CUDA libraries and other dependencies needed for the build before invoking